IDMNYU/DM-UY-1133-A-CreativeCoding-Bennett/README.md

 • In-class challenges   5%

-• Exercises	            15%
+• Sketches            15%

 • Project 1: Adjective (critiqued)		20%

-• Project 2: TBA (on-line critique)		20%
+~• Project 2: TBA (on-line critique)		20%~

+• RoundTable Presentation     15%

+• Final Project Milestone     5%  (either early or technical)

-• Project 3: Choice (critiqued)			25%
+• Final Project: Choice (critiqued)			25%

 For each project your grade will be assessed upon the following: Principles, Creativity/Thoughtfulness, Craft.
 Below gives you a sense of the spectrum, giving examples for high, middle and low grades.